SilbigerLab/pH_Spec/Protocols/README.md

 <a name=cleaning_and_storage></a> **Cleaning and storage**

 1. Once finished with the plate, use DI water to rinse out the wells, and dispose of both the initial contents and the rinse solution as needed per the contents' waste procedures.
+  1. Use a wide-mouthed beaker to dump contents of the plate into, and use a squeeze bottle with DI water to rinse out the wells over the beaker.
   1. If using any solutions with Mercuric Chloride (HgCl2) use the large beaker labeled "HgCl2" to dump the contents and into which to rinse with DI.
 Pour these contents from the beaker into a proper waste container.
   1. Note that liquid waste with m-cresol should be stored separately from liquid waste without m-cresol (ex. one waste container for HgCl2 waste, and one for m-cresol and/or m-cresol with HgCl2 waste)
 1. Let the plate dry on kim wipes and covered on top by kim wipes, and/or use only kim wipes to wipe away any remaining DI water, again being careful to not disturb (smudge or scratch) the bottom surface of the plate.